KIT-IBPT/epics-SMC9300/README.md

 | `Cmd:Move:Abs` | `bo` | Move to new absolute position, as provided by PV `Pos:Abs`. |
 | `Cmd:Move:Rel` | `bo` | Move by relative position as provided by PV `Pos:Rel`. |

+## CSS GUI Panels

+Panel module is located in CSS folder.

 ## Copyright / License